NLnetLabs/cascade/doc/manual/source/man/cascaded-policy.toml.rst

   policy and reload policies in Cascade, it will fail and continue to use its internal copy of the policy.

+- Only policy files stored in the configured policy directory and having a ``.toml`` extension will be loaded by Cascade.`

 Example
 -------